 Chapel-le-Dale

-from the Ribblehead Viaduct to the outskirts of Ingleton.
+Chapel-le-Dale stretches in a south-westerly direction from Ribblehead Viaduct to the outskirts of Ingleton.

-The sides of the Dale are the slopes of Ingleborough to the east and Whernside to the west.
+The sides of the dale are the slopes of Ingleborough to the east and Whernside to the west.

 The dale is characterised by prominent outcrops of stepped limestone scars and screes along the valley sides.